We just reached 30,000 articles on this wiki! 🥳

 HeaddySpiderRobotINT.png

 The character was made to look angrier, and his palette changed from purple to brown to reinforce the whole "Bear" thing.
+Even his new name, Trouble Bruin, is a play on a rarely-used synonym for "bear".
 It didn't really work; people still think he's a cat.
 All of Maruyama's boss forms had their palettes changed as well.

 Japanese International